 The Surveillance, Epidemiology, and End Results (SEER) age-adjusted annual incidence rate of anal cancer in the United States for the period from 2006 to 2012 was 1.7 cases per 100,000 persons per year, and the mortality rate was 0.2 cases per 100,000 persons per year.
 Incidence rates were slightly higher for women than for men (1.9 vs. 1.5 per 100,000 person-years, respectively), but mortality rates were the same.
-In 2014, it is estimated that 7,210 new cases of anal cancer and 950 deaths will be caused by this disease in the United States.
+In 2015, it is estimated that 7,270 new cases of anal cancer will be diagnosed, and 1,010 deaths will be caused by this disease in the United States.
 Incidence rates increased annually from 2001 to 2010 (average increase, 2.4%) and mortality rates increased annually over the same time period (average increase, 3.4%).
 The annual percent increase in incidence was greater for women (2.7%) than for men (2.1%), but the increase in mortality was greater for men (4.0%) than for women (3.1%).
 All incidence and mortality increases were statistically different from zero.
 Five-year survival has remained fairly constant since 1975 and on the basis of data from 2003 to 2009, is 66%.

 An estimated 27,000 new cases of anal cancer were diagnosed worldwide in 2008.
 No global incidence rates, mortality rates, or survival statistics are available.